SEO, WordPress, and the Search Engines

 WHAT IS WORDPRESS?

 WordPress is a powerful and effective web publishing platform.
-It is a cloud-based, open-source free tool and also one of the most popular content management systems (CMS) used by many on the World Wide Web.
+It is a cloud-based, open-source free tool and also one of the most popular content management systems (CMS) used by many in the World Wide Web.

 NOTE: You can visit this link to download the new version of WordPress https://wordpress.org/download/